MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ## Edit card gallery with Liquid

-To configure Card gallery using code:
+You can also use Liquid code to edit your card gallery.

+### Add a placeholder

-1. To add new Card gallery placeholder, without any data binding or configuration use the following liquid tag:
+To add new Card gallery placeholder without any data binding or configuration, use the following liquid tag:

 ```Liquid
 {% codecomponent name:Pages.CardGallery %}
 ```

+### Add to an existing card gallery

-1. To add an existing Card gallery, use the Liquid tag with relevant Card gallery id:
+To add an existing Card gallery, use the Liquid tag with relevant Card gallery id:

 ```Liquid
 {% codecomponent name:Pages.CardGallery id: '3d29615c-1bbe-4bf9-a97b-19d7318d1341' %}